rzzzwilson/teensy/TJCTM24024-SPI/README.rst

 The *graphics_test* sketch was the first thing that worked.
 It doesn't use the touch interface.

 The *touchpaint* sketch uses the touch screen.
+Works, but there's quite a bit of 'jitter' in the returned XY position.